DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 In combat, the **wolves** work together, using their ***Bite*** to knock characters prone, then using their ***Maul*** to grapple prone targets.
 Once the wolves have dragged a grappled character away from the party, the **werewolf** shifts its attention to target them with its ***bite***.
 The first character targeted in this way notices that the werewolf is slightly larger than the rest and has intelligent, disturbingly human eyes.

-The werewolf flees if it begins its turn with 20 hit points or fewer and doesn’t regenerate, or if it begins its turn with 0 hit points on three turns in a row.
+The werewolf flees if it begins its turn with 20 hit points or fewer and doesn't regenerate, or if it begins its turn with 0 hit points on three turns in a row.
 Any surviving wolves follow soon after.

 If the werewolf dies, it reverts to its true form: a young man with pale, freckled skin and a lean, muscled frame.
 A bloody, raw, and blighted wound is visible on his side—the source of the young man's lycanthropic affliction.

 Any players who failed their saving throw against the curse of lycanthropy soon find that, although they regain hit points normally, the original wound remains cosmetically bloody and raw—just as described in Van Richten's manuscript on the werewolf's curse.
-The next full moon takes place on the night of the sixth day after the players’ arrival in Vallaki.
+The next full moon takes place on the night of the sixth day after the players' arrival in Vallaki.

 > [!info]+ **Lycanthropy in Barovia**
 >
 > In Barovia, the curse of lycanthropy spreads as described in **Player Characters as Lycanthropes** (<span class="citation">Monster Manual, p.
 207</span>).
 However, an infected player or other creature does not automatically receive any changes to their ability scores or Armor Class, nor do they automatically receive the benefits of the lycanthrope's stat block (e.g., immunities or regeneration).
 >
 > Instead, an infected creature only receives the benefits of lycanthropy upon transforming into their hybrid form on the night of the full moon.
 During this time, the creature becomes an NPC under the DM's control until dawn, at which point the creature loses the benefits of lycanthropy.
 >
 > An infected creature can embrace the curse of lycanthropy—and so gain its full benefits—by completing a certain task, depending on the nature of their curse:
 >
 > - An infected **werewolf** must voluntarily kill another humanoid and devour their flesh.
 > - An infected **wereraven** must be knocked unconscious while voluntarily attempting to protect another humanoid from (what they believe to be) near-certain death.
 >
 > An infected lycanthrope can be recognized by the scar of the wound that originally transmitted the curse.
 The wound will never entirely heal, and remains raw and bloody until the curse is lifted.
 >
 > The child of two lycanthropes possesses the full benefits of lycanthropy from birth, and may learn to control their curse as they age.
 >
 > Finally, while the mists remain, the lunar cycle is accelerated in Barovia: the full moon arrives once every two weeks, instead of once every four. **The first full moon that the players experience takes place on the sixth night after they first arrive in Vallaki.**

 # C12.
 The Town of Vallaki